 What are the characteristics of trekking and hiking backpacks?
-In this article we explain them to you and help you choose the one that suits you best.
+In this article, we explain them to you and help you choose the one that suits you best.

 At a time when lightness seems to be the priority, we must keep in mind the fact that we can put ourselves in danger by wanting to save a few grams.

-Hence the importance of carefully choosing the backpack you will need.
+Hence, the importance of carefully choosing the backpack you will need.

-• It is then that we can choose the most suitable backpack for the activity we want to carry out and which will be able to transport all this material.
+- Then, we can choose the most suitable backpack for the activity we want to carry out and which will be able to transport all this material.

-• Choose a minimalist backpack to leave with little weight, and put only what it can hold, putting aside essential items to go on the mountain safely.
+- Choose a minimalist backpack to leave with little weight, and put only what it can hold, putting aside essential items to go on the mountain safely.

 That being said, we don’t recommend doing the reverse either:

-• Filling the backpack with things we won’t need on the pretext that we still have room.
+- Filling the backpack with things we won’t need on the pretext that we still have room.

 Lightness versus comfort: a necessary compromise

-Every gram counts, but the weight must be reduced thanks to the lightness of the materials used in the design of the bag and its design and not by omitting certain elements that constitute it .
+Every gram counts, but the weight must be reduced thanks to the lightness of the materials used in the design of the bag and its design and not by omitting certain elements that constitute it.
 A bag without adequate back support can quickly become torture with the feeling of carrying twice the weight supported.

 The different parts of a backpack: the importance of good weight distribution